abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 [^laziness]: We see Haskell's laziness at work here.
 In the code for the `fixM` function, the `(==)` function is nested inside the `(>>=)` function but because of laziness, they are actually evaluated in the reverse order.
 The evaluation of parameters for the `(==)` function causes the `(>>=)` function to be evaluated.

 [^unbox]: Unboxed vectors have some [restrictions][9] on the kind of values that can be put into them but `Word16` already follows those restrictions so we are good.

+[^imperative]: Haskell can be a pretty good imperative programming language using the `ST` monad.
+[This article][11] shows how to implement some algorithms which require mutable data stuctures in Haskell.